emoudy/my-reads-v1/README.md

-This project is my first React project.
+This is my first React project.
 The course Specifications were given by Udacity under their React course.

 # To Run and Install
 Should only require `npm install` and `npm start` to install and launch.